-BoI okays B200bn of investments
+BOI okays B200bn of investments

 The new railway is aimed at further developing key infrastructure and facilitating mass transit in Bangkok, while data centres will help to drive the digital economy in Thailand.

-During its meeting chaired by Deputy Prime Minister and Finance Minister Pichai Chunhavajira yesterday, the BoI resolved to grant investment incentives to Bangkok Expressway and Metro Plc, which is developing the Orange Line with a budget of 109.2 billion baht, said Narit Therdsteerasukdi, secretary-general of the BoI.
+During its meeting chaired by Deputy Prime Minister and Finance Minister Pichai Chunhavajira on Monday, the BOI resolved to grant investment incentives to Bangkok Expressway and Metro Plc, which is developing the Orange Line with a budget of 109.2 billion baht, said Narit Therdsteerasukdi, secretary-general of the BOI.

 The 35.9-kilometre railway line is a mix of underground and elevated tracks, stretching from Bang Khun Non in Western Bangkok to Min Buri district in the east of the capital.